ctelfer/onics/README.txt

     function well in low memory/CPU environments.

 Some of these ideals are not yet met to the developer's satisfaction yet.
-For example, the PML language currently depends on flex.
-The PCAP utilities require libpcap.
+For example, the PCAP utilities require libpcap.
 The NetVM that underlies PML uses a 64-bit runtime stack which is a bit much for embedded environments (although compilers can cope).
 Each of these choices had a rationale (or maybe a rationalization) but the hope is nevertheless to continue to push the tools towards those ideals.
+I intend to write my own thin libpcap parser, for example and packet capture/transmission code.
+I also am considering making the scalar width of NetVM 32-bits instead of 64.
+But these are for down the road.

 COMPONENTS